 - 1. Open the Network Environments dialog box. - 2.
 Editing names: Click on .
 Highlight the name and overwrite it. - 3.
-Deleting environments: Click on next to the environment you want to delete.
+Deleting environments: Click on environment you want to delete.
 Click on the red Delete box to the right of the environment.